Ocean Master: Aquamen and other titles

 In Aquaman/Green Arrow: Deep Target, time-altering events instead cast him as an enemy of Oliver Queen in flashbacks, whose life was switched with Aquaman.
-Within the first upheaveals of the timeline changes in an attempt to create the original timeline, Ocean Master is instead portrayed far more friendly to his brother Aquaman, the two agreeing to rule as brother-kings and sharing their birthright.
-When the original timeline is later restored, Ocean Master is once more Aquaman's enemy and their shared mother, Atlanna, is revealed to have passed away (having done so between the Maelstrom storyline and series).
+Within the first upheavals of the timeline changes in an attempt to create the original timeline, Ocean Master is instead portrayed far more friendly to his brother Aquaman, the two agreeing to rule as brother-kings and sharing their birthright.
+When the original timeline is later restored, Ocean Master is once more Aquaman's enemy and their mother, Atlanna, is revealed to have died.

-In the Aquamen series, Ocean Master appears as one of the chief antagonists in the book; he attacks a United Nations Embassy and attempting to kidnap an Atlantean ambassador before being stopped by Aquaman and arrested by Atlantean authorities.
-As Jackson's patience with Arthur is tested due to the intervention of Black Manta on Arthur's behest, he calls a secret meeting of the Aquaman Family and requests an expert on Atlantean biology (revealed to be Dr. Shin).
+In the Aquamen series, Ocean Master appears as one of the chief antagonists in the book; he attacks a United Nations embassy and attempting to kidnap an Atlantean ambassador before being stopped by Aquaman and arrested by Atlantean authorities.
+As Jackson Hyde's patience with Arthur is tested due to the intervention of Black Manta on Arthur's behest, he calls a secret meeting of the Aquaman Family and requests an expert on Atlantean biology (revealed to be Stephen Shin).
 The Aquaman Family learn that a series of events unfolding on the surface references an oil spill that killed Atlanteans in the past.
-Jackson seeks out Orm, whom is in an Atlantean maximum security prison, to learn more about the conspiracy.
-As Orm taunts Jackson, the Xebellian demonstrates his powers to manipulate water by controlling the water in Orm's body as a form of torture to force him to relinquish the information he has.
-Orm relents but leads him into a trap with the Scavager in Gotham, whom has undergone upgrades and is revealed to be a co-conspirator alongside Orm, as he freed him from Atlantean prison and has him as an accomplise.
+Jackson seeks out Orm, who is in an Atlantean maximum security prison, to learn more about the conspiracy.
+Orm relents, but leads Jackson into a trap with the Scavenger in Gotham, who has undergone upgrades and is revealed to be a co-conspirator alongside Orm, as he freed him from Atlantean prison and has him as an accomplice.